 So, let's get started on exploring ways to bring mindfulness in the classroom.

-Mindfulness Activities for Preschoolers
+Mindfulness Activities for Preschoolers in the Classroom

 Kids are ripe for beginning a mindfulness practice.
 There are some really easy, fun, and engaging mindfulness exercises for students that will help kids focus and less anxious.
 Some of these activities allow children to learn the practice without even feeling like they're learning one of the most important skills a person can learn: self-awareness and self-regulation.

 One of the easiest ways to teach mindfulness activities for preschoolers is to have them play sensory games.
 These games can be played from the comfort of their seats, outside, or even on the bus on the way to a field trip.
 Sensory games have kids use their senses as a means for increasing awareness of their environment as well as their place within that environment.
 Listening activities for kids are a fantastic means of being more present.
 We love going on a listening walk to clear our minds and get a bit of fresh air.